aarlin/eyes-of-glouphrie-puzzle-solver/README.md

 Python GUI implementation to help players calculate the shapes they have in their inventory.
 Images taken from http://2007.runescape.wikia.com/

+## What should you do before running tool?
+You should try to get as many shapes from Brimstail using drop trick.
+Another way is to try to exchange big shape values for smaller shapes.
+The idea is get a coverage of values so when you try the locks, you can be sure to get a solution.

 ## Why did I make this?
 Started playing OSRS again and came across this quest.
 I did this quest when I was younger, and when I was doing it again I had trouble trying to get the correct amount to   unlock the machine.
 So I decided I'd make a program to help me see if I have the solution in my inventory